castorini/anserini/docs/regressions/regressions-dl23-doc.md

 **Models**: various bag-of-words approaches on complete documents

-This page describes experiments, integrated into Anserini's regression testing framework, on the [TREC 2023 Deep Learning Track document ranking task](https://trec.nist.gov/data/deep2023.html) using the MS MARCO V2 document collection.
+This page describes experiments, integrated into Anserini's regression testing framework, on the [TREC 2023 Deep Learning Track document ranking task](https://trec.nist.gov/data/deep2023.html) using the MS MARCO V2 document corpus.
-For additional instructions on working with MS MARCO V2 document collection, refer to [this page](../../docs/experiments-msmarco-v2.md).
+For additional instructions on working with the MS MARCO V2 document corpus, refer to [this page](../../docs/experiments-msmarco-v2.md).

 Note that the NIST relevance judgments provide far more relevant documents per topic, unlike the "sparse" judgments provided by Microsoft (these are sometimes called "dense" judgments to emphasize this contrast).
 However, it is important to understand that these document judgments were inferred from the passages.